Zhaoyilunnn/qdao/README.md

  - [x] GPU simulation
  - [ ] Noisy simulation

-Note that, setting initial statevector using qiskit incurs significant data copy overhead when the statevector is large, thus using qdao with qiskit to simulate large circuit may be notably slower than original qiskit simulator.
-To address the data copy problem, we include some optimization in [pyquafu](https://github.com/ScQ-Cloud/pyquafu) and we will primarily support pyquafu backend in the future.
+# Limitations
+Setting smaller memory requirement leads to larger performance overhead.
+This can be more severe when using qiskit backend as setting initial statevector in qiskit incurs additional data copy, this problem is avoided in [pyquafu](https://github.com/ScQ-Cloud/pyquafu), although pyquafu is slower than qiskit.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbODI1MjA3MjgxLC0xNjQ3MjEyMzY0LC0zMD